-(1 credit) Mathematics Lab provides instruction in and practice with the tools of basic algebra and will include time each class period for students to work on concepts from their QR courses.
+(1 credit) Mathematics Lab provides instruction in and practice with the tools of basic algebra and will include time each class period for students to work on concepts from their QR courses (when taken as a corequisite) or on ALEKS tutorials (when taken as a prerequisite).
 The lab engages students in essential skills through mini-lessons and workshop activities.